How do I install a new instance of Nodinite - Part 2?

 Your next step is to start the Monitoring Service.

-Click on the 'Start' button to start the Monitoring Service
+Click the 'Start' button to start the Monitoring Service

 Example of the successful start operation of the Nodinite Monitoring Service